 Arena Operations & Facility Scheduling

-USA Hockey is implementing a new set of policies starting with the 2012-13 season called The SafeSport Program.
+USA Hockey implemented a set of policies called The SafeSport Program.
 The purpose of this program is to create the safest possible environment for participation in hockey.
-There will be a new position created to oversee the implementation of this program for each association.
-Doug Howe will fill this position until the program is fully implemented.
+Mike Mann is MYHA's SafeSport coordinator.

 The comprehensive program is focused on creating an environment that will deter abusers and assist those in the hockey community in recognizing, reducing and responding to allegations or suspected abuse.
 You can read about the program by clicking on the link below.

 If you observe anyone violating a SafeSport Program policy, contact Mike at email@example.com.